NLeSC/collab-demos/summerinthecity/README.md

 [The demo](http://jiskattema.github.io/summerinthecity/) is a publicly accessible web demo.
 That means you should be able to access it from any computer using your browser as long as you have a working internet connection.

-The demo consists of an interactive map showing the urban heat island effect (UHI).
-It should be used in combination with a traditional temperature forecast to get an estimation of the actual temperature in your neighborhood.
-Take the traditional temperature forecast and add the UHI50P for an average day, and the UHI95P for a heatwave.
+The demo consists of an interactive map showing the average deviation from a traditional weather forecast, based on data from the summer of 2006.
+This deviation is known as the _urban heat island_ (UHI) effect.
+It can be as much as 5 degrees for warm days (see e.g. the inner cities of Amsterdam, Enschede, Groningen, Maastricht).
+The map can be used in combination with a traditional temperature forecast to get an estimation of the actual temperature in a neighborhood: just take the traditional temperature forecast and add the UHI50P for an average day, and the UHI95P for a heatwave.

 When hovering over the map, a pop-up shows some summary statistics, such as the population count, the area fraction of urbanization (houses, streets), vegetation (trees, grass, gardens, parks), and water.